checkstyle/contribution/patch-diff-report-tool/README.md

 `--output` - path to store the resulting diff report (optional argument, default: ~/XMLDiffGen_report_yyyy.mm.dd_hh_mm_ss)<br/>
 `--baseConfig` - path to the base checkstyle configuration xml file (optional argument);<br/>
 `--patchConfig` - path to the patch checkstyle configuration xml file (optional argument);<br/>
+`--shortFilePaths` - Option to save report file paths as a shorter version to prevent long paths.
+This option is useful for Windows users where they are restricted to maximum directory depth.<br />
 `-h` - shows help message.<br/>